Currently, you can migrate the following data:

-Shop installation folder: Enter the absolute path to the directory where Magento was installed.
+Shop installation folder: This field is available if you have not checked the option migrate media by download.
+Enter the absolute path to the directory where Magento was installed.
 This is necessary because some media are only stored locally in the Magento directory and not in the database.

 Database table prefix: In Magento you had the possibility to set a global prefix before the database tables.
 If you did, enter this prefix here.